Goliarda Sapienza: Commences writing

-By 1980 Sapienza was so impoverished that she resorted to stealing a friend’s jewels and was detained for three months in Rebibbia prison.
+By 1980 Sapienza was so impoverished that she resorted to stealing a friend's jewels and was detained for five days in Rebibbia prison.
 During her imprisonment Sapienza was to claim that she felt more accepted by her fellow inmates than by other Italian intellectuals.
-She subsequently wrote an account of her time in prison which was published in 1983 as “L’Università di Rebibbia”, and was a small commercial success.
-She followed this up in 1987 with ”Le certezze del dubbio” in which she describes the transition from prison to life outside of some of the women she met in Rebibbia.
-Both of these works were published due to the meeting with the poet and publisher Beppe Costa, who championed her for a long time and who tried to arrange the reprinting of her other works.
+She subsequently wrote an account of her time in prison which was published in 1983 as L'Università di Rebibbia, and was a small commercial success.
+She followed this up in 1987 with Le Certezze del dubbio, in which she describes the transition from prison to life outside of some of the women she met in Rebibbia.
+Both of these works were published due to a meeting with the poet and publisher Beppe Costa, who championed her for a long time and who tried to arrange the reprinting of her other works.

 In the last years of her life, she taught acting at the Centro Sperimentale di Cinematografia in Rome and wrote other literary works, some of which remain unpublished.
+Goliarda Sapienza plays herself in a special documentary directed by Paolo Franchi, which was shown in competition In Venice in 1995.

-In 1994 Sapienza was able to have published in Italian the first (consisting of chapters 1-39) of the four parts that made up L'arte della gioia as part of the Millelirepiù series overseen by Marcello Baraghini.
+In 1994 the first of the four parts that made up L'arte della gioia (consisting of chapters 1-39) was published in Italian as part of the Millelirepiù series overseen by Marcello Baraghini.

-Goliarda Sapienza died on 30 August 1996 in Gaeta.
+Goliarda Sapienza died on 30 August 1996 in Gaeta, having fallen down the stairs after a cardiac arrest.

 Posthumous success

-Following her death her husband Angelo Pellegrino financed in 1998 the publishing in full by Stampa Alternativa of 1,000 copies of L'arte della gioia.
+In 1998, her husband Angelo Pellegrino financed the full publication of 1,000 copies of L'arte della gioia by Stampa Alternativa.

-A few years later he sent some copies to the Frankfurt Book Fair, where the novel was noticed by a German editor, who believed it to be a forgotten masterpiece, arranged for it to be published in Germany.
+A few years later he sent some copies to the Frankfurt Book Fair, where the novel was noticed by a German editor, who believed it to be a forgotten masterpiece and arranged for it to be published in Germany.
 The German editor also passed it to an editor in France, where 300,000 copies were sold in hardback by 2013.

 The success of its French, German and Spanish editions earned Sapienza comparisons to D.H.
 Lawrence and Stendhal.
-In response, the Italian publishing house of Einaudi published an edition in 2008, which launched her work in Italy.
+In response, the Italian publishing house Einaudi published an edition in 2008, which launched her work in Italy.

-This success in turn lead to the publishing of many of Sapienza’s other works most notably the short semi-autobiographical novel Io, Jean Gabin (2010); two collections of poems, Siciliane (which is in Sicilian dialect) and Ancestrale; the short story Elogio del bar; a selection of thoughts taken from the writer's diaries, collected in the volumes Il vizio di parlare a me stessa and La mia parte di gioia; a collection of plays and cinema subjects, Tre pièces e soggetti cinematografici; and lastly the novel Appuntamento a Positano.
+This success in turn led to the publication of many of Sapienza's other works, most notably the short semi-autobiographical novel Io, Jean Gabin (2010); two collections of poems, Siciliane (which is in Sicilian dialect) and Ancestrale; the short story Elogio del bar; a selection of thoughts taken from the writer's diaries, collected in the volumes Il vizio di parlare a me stessa and La mia parte di gioia; a collection of plays and cinema subjects, Tre pièces e soggetti cinematografici; and lastly the novel Appuntamento a Positano.